 With a minor tweak on Haselton’s old trick, I was able to Google Credit Card numbers, Social Security numbers, and any other sensitive information of interest.

 The article’s author, again Bennett Haselton, who wrote the original article back in 2007, claims that credit card numbers can still be Googled.
 You can’t use the number range query hack, but it still can be done.
 Instead of using simple ranges, you need to apply specific formatting to your query.
 Something like: “1234 5678” (notice the space in the middle).
 A lot of hits come up for this query, but very few are of actual interest.
 Among the contestants are phone numbers, zip-codes, and such.
 Not extremely alarming.
-But here comes the twist.
+But here comes the credit card hack twist.

 In IT we have a tendency to over-intellectualize, even when it isn’t exactly warranted.
 I have seen my friends and colleagues completely break applications using seemingly random inputs.
 Their success rate was stunning and the effort they put into it was close to zero.
 That’s when I learned that to open a door, sometimes you just have to knock.